ane/ane.github.io/_posts/2016-01-26-are-my-services-talking-to-each-other.md

 things is to do what the Internet Protocol does: acknowledgment and error checking.
 While certainly a lot of work, it will be reliable.
 We all love reinventing wheels, don't we?

 My opinion?
-Don't fix what's not broken!
+Don't fix what isn't broken!
 While we all benefit from loose coupling, and while microservices definitely are *most of the time* an improvement over monoliths, both bring hurdles and challenges of their own.
 The bottom line is that networking is not easy, and if one forgets this, problems *will* occur.